PROBATE ATTORNEY & PROBATE ADMINISTRATION

 Other responsibilities of a personal representative include creating an estate inventory of all of the decedent’s assets (real and personal) that includes applicable titling and date-of-death values, managing the estate assets until the court approves the closing of the estate, keep accurate records of the estate’s transactions, and making distributions to creditors, heirs, and/or beneficiaries.

-Can probate be avoided?
+Can probate be avoided with estate planning?

 Yes.
 A revocable living trust that is properly funded does not need to go through probate at the death of a trustee.
 Additionally, the use of beneficiary designations and transfers-on-death (TOD) avoids the need for probate.